tin6150/inet-dev-class/mapbox/README.rst

  * Mapbox GL JS use `center: [-121.95978, 34.73907],` ie, lng, lat (cuz geoJson is ordered as longitude, lat pair as well).

+Census hierachy of information ( https://medium.com/@mbostock/command-line-cartography-part-1-897aa8f8ca2c )
+Census Blocks -> Block Groups -> Tacts -> Counties.
+In a parallel environment, Counties could have subdivision by Voting Districs, Traffic Analysis Zones (TAZ? by Caltrans),  etc.

+Population is recorded by Blocks (3D diagram by Peter Liu)?
+Aggregated? into Tracts (mbostock) ?

+Instead of downloading the whole census CA Tiger Shape into 408 MB zip, could download individual components, eg
+- geometry of tract (with ALAND and AWATER, for area in (sq meter?))
+- population eg curl 'http://api.census.gov/data/2014/acs5?get=B01003_001E&for=tract:*&in=state:06' -o cb_2014_06_tract_B01003.json
+  - population density need to be computed by population (B01003) div by area of land (ALAND).
+	The constant 2589975.2356 = 1609.34² converts the land area from square meters to square miles: ndjson-map 'd[0].properties = {density: Math.floor(d[1].B01003 / d[0].properties.ALAND * 2589975.2356)}, d[0]' \
+      < ca-albers-join.ndjson \
+      > ca-albers-density.ndjson